Indian literature: Maithili literature

 Maithili literature is the entire collection of poetry, novels, short stories, documents and other writings in the Maithili language.
-The most famous literary figure in Maithili is the poet Vidyapati (1350–1450), who wrote his poems in the language of the people, i.e., Maithili, at a time when state's official language was Sanskrit and Sanskrit was being used as a literary language.
-The use of Maithili, instead of Sanskrit, in literature became more common after Vidyapati.

-Jyotirishwar mentions Lorika.
-Vachaspati II in his Tattvachintamani and Vidyapati in his Danavakyavali have profusely used typical Maithili words of daily use.

 The Maithili script, Mithilakshara or Tirhuta as it is popularly known, is of a great antiquity.
 The Lalitavistara mentions the Vaidehi script.
-Early in the latter half of the 7th century A.D., a marked change occurred in the northeastern alphabet, and the inscriptions of Adityasena exhibit this change for the first time.
+Early in the latter half of the 7th century CE, a marked change occurred in the northeastern alphabet, and the inscriptions of Adityasena exhibit this change for the first time.
 The eastern variety develops and becomes the Maithili script, which comes into use in Assam, Bengal, and Nepal.
-The earliest recorded epigraphic evidence of the script is found in the Mandar Hill Stone inscriptions of Adityasena in the 7th century A.D., now fixed in the Baidyanath temple of Deoghar.
+The earliest recorded epigraphic evidence of the script is found in the Mandar Hill Stone inscriptions of Adityasena in the 7th century CE, now fixed in the Baidyanath temple of Deoghar.

 The language of the Buddhist dohas is described as belonging to the mixed Maithili—Kamrupi language.

-Meitei literature
+Modern Meitei literature

-Meitei literature is literature written in the Meitei language (Manipuri, Meiteilon), including literature composed in Meitei by writers from Manipur, Assam, Tripura, Myanmar and Bangladesh.
+Modern Meitei literature, the descendant of Ancient Meitei literature, is written in modern Meitei language (also known as Manipuri language), composed by writers from Manipur, Assam, Tripura, Myanmar and Bangladesh.
 The history of Meitei literature can be traced back to thousands of years with the flourish of Meitei civilization.
-Despite massive devastation and the burning of Meitei scriptures, such as the Puya Meithaba, Meitei literature survived.
-The resilience that Meiteis would demonstrate in the event of devastation proves their ability to survive throughout history.
-Most of the early literary works found in Meitei literature were in poetry and prose or a combination of both.
-One of the most famous Meitei writers of the twentieth century is M. K. Binodini Devi.
+Khamba Thoibi Sheireng (Epic of Khamba Thoibi), the third longest Indian epic poem, next to the Mahabharata and the Ramayana, is a Meitei epic poem, based on the classic tale of Khamba and Thoibi, having 39,000 lines, is regarded as the national epic of the Manipuris.